ThatSINEWAVE/Clockwork/README.md

 To use the Clockwork application:

 1. Visit [Clockwork](https://thatsinewave.github.io/Clockwork).
-2. Use the theme selector dropdown in the header to choose between Default, Dark, and Neon themes.
+2. Use the theme selector dropdown in the header to choose between one of the themes.
 3. The selected theme will be saved and applied the next time you visit the site.

 ## Contributing